-In business, to fix a problem, you must go where the work is actually happening.
+In business, if you want to fix the problem, you have to go where the work is actually happening.
 Not in reports, not in meetings, but in the field, with the people doing the job.
 While Marsh didn't run the rail, he recreated the scene where the work was done.

 Today, transit agencies like SEPTA face a similar challenge.
 Operating costs are up.
 Ridership is down.
-As of March, SEPTA is still at just 75% of prepandemic ridership.
+As of March 2025, SEPTA is still at just 75% of pre-pandemic ridership.
 And now Governor Shapiro wants to redirect nearly \$300 million from sales tax revenue to bail it out.

 But the problem isn't marketing.
 It's the service.
-Just this month, four people were shot on a SEPTA bus.
+Just this month (May 2025), four people were shot on a SEPTA bus.
 Riders don't feel safe.
 The experience is unreliable.
 And taxpayers are expected to foot the bill.